-If you get drugs that are excluded, you must pay for them yourself.
-We won't pay for the drugs that are listed in this section (except for certain excluded drugs covered under our enhanced drug coverage).
+We won't pay for the drugs that are listed in this section.
 The only exception: If the requested drug is found upon appeal to be a drug that is not excluded under Part D and we should have paid for or covered it because of your specific situation.
-(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 6.5 in this booklet.)
+(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 7.5 in this booklet.)
+If the drug excluded by our plan is also excluded by Medicaid, you must pay for it yourself.